 Lipid-lowering drugs do more than lower lipid levels—they can also prevent coronary artery disease.
 In addition, statins have been shown to reduce the risk of early death.

 Treating children may be challenging.
 And there are no studies that show that treating high lipid levels in children will reduce the risk of treated children developing heart disease when they are adults.
-Nevertheless, the American Academy of Pediatrics and the National Health, Lung, and Blood Institute recommend treatment for some children with high lipid levels.
+Nevertheless, the American Academy of Pediatrics and the National Heart, Lung, and Blood Institute recommend treatment for some children with high lipid levels.
 Diet changes are recommended.
 Lipid-lowering drugs may be given to some children with very high lipid levels who do not respond to changes in diet, particularly children with familial hypercholesterolemia.

 Mechanism of Action